Concrete Flooring That Looks Like Wood

 2. Laminate Flooring

 Laminate flooring is another popular option that mimics wood.
-Made from compressed wood fibers covered by a photographic layer that resembles wood, laminate is often mistaken for real hardwood.
+Made from compressed wood fibers covered by a photographic layer that resembles wood, laminate is mistaken for real hardwood.
 It’s also available in a wide range of colors and wood-like finishes, from distressed to smooth planks.

 Advantages of Laminate Flooring: